opendatateam/udata/docs/geopf.md

 # Géoplateforme integration

-udata can synchronise GeoPackage (`.gpkg`) resources to the IGN [Géoplateforme](https://geoplateforme.fr/) entrepôt, making them available as vector tiles on [cartes.gouv.fr](https://cartes.gouv.fr), on demand from the frontend (cdata) and on behalf of the user who triggers it.
+udata can synchronise resources (`gpkg` by default, see `GEOPF_PUSHABLE_FORMATS`) to the IGN [Géoplateforme](https://geoplateforme.fr/) entrepôt, making them available as vector tiles on [cartes.gouv.fr](https://cartes.gouv.fr), on demand from the frontend (cdata) and on behalf of the user who triggers it.

 Two independent flows, each triggered explicitly by a user, each running as its own Celery task:

 - **Push**: data.gouv.fr → Géoplateforme.
-Uploads a `.gpkg` resource and its metadata.
+Uploads a resource and its metadata.
 - **Pull**: Géoplateforme → data.gouv.fr (the "reverse sync").
 Reads back the OGC services (offerings) a user configured on cartes.gouv.fr for a pushed dataset, and mirrors them as resources.

 ## Data model mapping